meshari343/NEXUS_AI/README.md

 from nexus_ai.ABSA import ABSA_model
 deleted_idx, df_predictions = ABSA_model.pred(reviews)
 # reviews: a list of reviews
-# df_predictions: a dataframe with three columns:
+# df_predictions: a dictionary with three keys:
+# "aspects": a list of lists each list, contains the aspects for each review
+# "aspects_sentiment": a list of lists, each list contains the polarity for each aspect
-# 1-aspects in each review 2-polarity for each aspect 3-description for each aspect
+# "aspects_description": a list of lists, each list contains the description for each aspect